Herbal Actions Glossary for Herbalists

 Herbal actions describe the medicinal effects plants have on our bodies.
 Plants often have multiple related actions.
 For example, an herb with nervine properties may also be a sedative.
 Both of these actions relate to the nervous system.

 Many of the action terms below have generalized descriptions.
-Two herbs may both have the same action properties but work differently on the body.
+Two herbs may have the same action properties but work differently on the body.
 For example, both cacao and California poppy are nervines, but cacao is stimulating to the nervous system, whereas California poppy is relaxing.

 This is not a comprehensive list, but I’ve included many of the most common action terms.